strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Installer Sensio insight
+* Add a "suggestedBy" field (person?)
 * Add readme.md
-* Add 10 questions
+* Add a seconde questions
 * Handle the submitted answer
-+ Create a Symfony form for the answers
+* Create a Symfony form for the answers
 * Put the carbon image as the social image in the show page

 @Bugs
 ————————————————————————————————————————————————————————————————————————————————

-* Clicking on an answer label doesn't change the selected value

 @Ideas/To decide